Surprise! We've been wrong about giraffes for centuries

 (CNN)For centuries, scientists believed all giraffes fell under one species.

-But a new study says genetics show the lanky creatures are not one species, but rather four different ones.
+But genetics now show the lanky creatures are not one species, but rather four different ones, changing the game for the world's tallest mammals.

-The findings appeared in the journal Current Biology this week, highlighting the need for further studies of the four genetically isolated species, according to the Giraffe Conservation Foundation, which was part of the research.
+The new findings appeared in the journal Current Biology this week, highlighting the need for further studies of the four genetically isolated species, according to the Giraffe Conservation Foundation, which was part of the research.

 Until now, the gentle African mammals were all classified under the Giraffa camelopardalis species.